 Finally – we see the pharmaceutical industry come under the broadening compliance mandates, such as LPM in France, the NIS-Directive in the wider EU, and the various ISO standards.

 These standards primarily deal with the security of critical applications and services in OES (Operators of Essential Services) - for which some pharmaceutical companies fall under.
 These are essential services that must remain working at all costs – power generation, sanitation, telecoms, medicine production.
 The critical infrastructure mandates that apply in this case all refer to the separation and segmentation of the essential systems from-lower risk/importance areas of the network.

-How Illumio ASP Helps
+How Illumio ASP helps

 Illumio can help in a variety of ways.
-We concentrate primarily on the visualisation of access into and out of critical systems and applications, and subsequently create controls around access to such systems, ranging from broad to extremely fine-grained.
+We concentrate primarily on the visualization of access into and out of critical systems and applications, and subsequently create controls around access to such systems, ranging from broad to extremely fine-grained.
 Through this process – micro-segmentation – the primary concern of lateral movement into the IP-hosting parts of the infrastructure, and subsequent data exfiltration, is easily addressed.

-External use of collaborative systems can be visualised and determined to allow great agility and speed of work while maintaining the critical security required.
+External use of collaborative systems can be visualized and determined to allow great agility and speed of work while maintaining the critical security required.
 The increased use of IoT platforms in research and production areas can safely be implemented without risk to the environments they’re inevitably connected to.

 Application ringfencing and environmental separation are core platform use cases.
 By clearly mapping infrastructure based on business language rather than network constructs, connectivity between workloads is easily understood.
 We can then build upon this map to construct extremely simple segmentation policy defining the allowed connectivity (or not) between these systems.

 Lastly, the Illumio platform successfully protects critical systems in accordance with the relevant industry mandates and controls - including the securing of critical applications in the water treatment industry, healthcare services, airlines, and electrical services for industry.